chiyu1203/UnityDataAnalysis/README.md

 Lastly some formatter would be helpful but this is optional.
 I use _Black Formatter_ , _Rainbow CSV _

-## Install Git
+### Install Git

-Use the default setting to install git and create a folder called "GitHub" (at Documents, this will be handy later)
+Use the default setting to install git and create a folder called *GitHub* (at Documents, this will be handy later)

-## Clone this repository on Visual Studio Code
+### Clone this repository on Visual Studio Code

 On this page, click *Code* above the repository and then At the *Clone* section, copy the https path.